GIScience/openpoiservice/README.md

 If it picks up an OSM object tagged with one of the osm key's defined in `categories.yml` it will import this point of interest with additional tags which may be defined in `ops_settings.yml`.
 Any additional tag, for instance `wheelchair` may then be used to query the service via the API after import.

+The database may be queried by providing a point / linestring and buffer or a polygon.
+Pois will be returned within the given geometry

 #### Import Process